These easy stuffed mushrooms with garlic, capers, creamy brie and crispy panko are sure to be a hit at your next party!

 - 1 teaspoon capers, finely chopped

-- ⅓ cup panko bread crumbs, or Italian breadcrumbs
+- ⅓ cup Panko bread crumbs, or Italian breadcrumbs

 - 2 tablespoon flat-leaf parsley, finely chopped (optional)